 When the volume of testing became unmanageable using spreadsheets, Queensland Health engaged a partner to develop a database.
 Over time this, too, became inadequate to support the program’s extended care pathway and analytic requirements.

-In 2012, the Healthy Hearing Program received funding for the development of the “QChild” system, which aimed to cover management of child birth data, hearing screening results, audiology consultations and extended care pathways data.
+The Healthy Hearing Program received funding for the development of the “QChild” system, which aimed to cover management of child birth data, hearing screening results, audiology consultations and extended care pathways data.
 QChild was designed to collect all hearing screening data from all newborns, centralise the data collected, eliminate possible record duplication, and provide tools for analysis.

 By design, the solution must also automate the workflow that directs children requiring treatment to the appropriate medical and professional resources, as well as track their progress throughout the early childhood years.